Part 2 of 4

 “God loved you enough to swoop into your story and obliterate your sin by crushing His innocent Son, setting you free and redeeming you forever.”

-- Louie Giglio, Founder of the Passion Movement
+- Louie Giglio, founder of the Passion Movement

 3. The message is for all nations

 The third element of God’s Plan teaches us that this amazing message is not just for me and you—it is for all nations.
 The importance of this element cannot be taken lightly because according to the Joshua Project, there are 7.67 billion people in the world living in approximately 195 countries.
 However, for us to fully understand this passage, we must understand who Jesus is speaking about when He says, “all nations.”
 This phrase, all nations, has been translated from the Greek phrase “Ta Ethne” and can be better understood as “ethnic groups” or “people groups."
 What is a people group?
 A practical definition is provided by Global Frontier Missions, “a group of individuals having their own common sense of history, language, beliefs, and identity.”
-Research from JoshuaProject.net estimate there are approximately 17,000 people groups in our world today.
+Research from JoshuaProject.net estimates there are approximately 17,000 people groups in our world today.
 This task may seem overwhelming, but we know according to Revelation that there will be a representative from all of the people groups around the throne in heaven for all of eternity.

 4. The plan was not designed for us to accomplish on our own